pedropaulofb/laderr/documentation/specification.md

 An [additional documentation is provided](https://github.com/pedropaulofb/laderr/blob/main/documentation/time_format.md) to present the correct way to write time formats for the metadata `createdOn` and `modifiedOn`.

-Regarding the _constructs_ relation between a LaderrSpecification and LaderrConstructs, the list of constructs in a specification is formed through the instantiation of the elements being specified.
+Regarding the _ScenarioComponents_ relation between a LaderrSpecification and ScenarioComponents, the list of ScenarioComponents in a specification is formed through the instantiation of the elements being specified.
 This means that users do not need to explicitly define this relation within the specification itself, as it is inherently derived from the instantiation process, being managed internally.

 ### 3.2.
 Scenario Classification and Determination